 In fact, I’ve done a whole guide to the city

 Anyway, now it’s time to turn my attention to coffee.
-Here’s what I recommend, with a few tips from past guests thrown in.
-And yes, this is almost all specialty coffee where something like a cappuccino would cost four to five euros.
+In 2018 we put together a comprehensive list of the best coffee spots in every arrondissement.
+In 2025, with several of these places having closed, we decided to update the list, which you can read here.
+Here are my recommendations, with a few tips from past guests thrown in.
+And yes, this is almost all specialty coffee where something like a cappuccino would cost five euros.

 1st: Kitsune

 This place is pretty petite, but the location is great.
-In fact, get a takeaway coffee and go and explore the Palais Royale on the café’s doorstep.
+In fact, get a takeaway coffee and go and explore the Palais Royal, which is right across the street.
 Address: 52 rue de Richelieu.

 2nd: Mata Mata